RSS Feed

 The Later Show with Matthew Lesko

 This video is supposed to be from a late-night talk show called “The Later Show with Matthew Lesko.”
 The Jerseyband once again appears here, which means they’ve fulfilled every musician’s dream of becoming Matthew Lesko’s house band.
 This “talk show” is hosted by a Matthew Lesko puppet.
 Even though this strange puppet speaks with a high-pitched Mickey Mouse voice, the puppet is still much less obnoxious and weird-looking than the real-life Lesko.
 The real Matthew Lesko appears as a guest on this “show.”
-The whole point of this clip is supposed to be that you need to pay for Lesko’s book if you want to stuff government money in your pocket and that you can’t trust the countless other sources (such as this CD about free government money) that gives you that exact same information.
+The whole point of this clip is supposed to be that you need to pay for Lesko’s book if you want to stuff government money in your pocket and that you can’t trust the countless other sources that give you that exact same information.
 “The Later Show with Matthew Lesko” sucks as a talk show—but it’s still better than Letterman.

 Lesko Does Trump